Nate-Wilkins/data-accessor/README.md

 };
 ```

-1. Create an accessor query configuration.
+1. Step one is to create an accessor query configuration.

 ```typescript
 import { AccessorQuery, AccessorQueryConfiguration } from 'data-accessor';